 The APS shall remain flexible to adapt to changes in rules and regulations made by IEEE SoutheastCon 2015 Hardware Competition.

-The APS shall allow the Rubik’s Cube, the Simon Carabineer, the Etch-a-Sketch, and (1)the playing card to be visible at all times.
+The APS shall allow the Rubik’s Cube, Simon Carabiner, Etch-a-Sketch, and one (1) playing card to be visible at all times.

-The APS should weigh no more than 50 pounds to adhere to the two (2)-man lift rule.
+The APS should weigh no more than 50 pounds to adhere to the two (2)-man lift rule [3].

-Table 3
+Test Cases

+Table 3 describes the test cases used by the FTFP to assure all the requirements have been fulfilled.